GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 docker compose logs
 ```

-The first logged lines are written by the entrypoint script inside the container,
+The first logged lines are written by the entrypoint script inside the container
-which is executed on each container start, before the internal openrouteservice is started.
+which is executed on each container start _before_ the internal openrouteservice is started.
 Here you can gain an insight into the internal workings of the container:

 ```shell